HaroldTheCat/GameBoy_img_converter/README.md

 # GameBoy_img_converter
- A Program to take image files and convert them to look like they were taken from a Gameboy Cammera
+A Program to take image files and convert them to look like they were taken from a Gameboy Camera.
+This has a GUI.
+Why?
+It seemed like a good idea at the time.
+Here is the current version problem: I am using the incorrect Bayer dither pattern; I am trying to average two by two squares of pixels to a single color.
+If you test it out, you will see that it is not what is happening.
+Why?
+I have no idea how dithering works and am shooting in the dark.
+I will update with some hopefully substantial knowledge gained soon.